 LogicLoop stores the latest result from each rule’s queries in an in-memory database.
 You can see a video example of how to combine data from different rules here, so you can combine your Google Sheets with a production database, or your warehouse with an API data source.
 Simply add Query Results as a new Data Source, and just give it a name that you’ll use from the dropdown in your rule.

-Then, write your rule using SQLite query syntax.
+You are now ready to write a rule that combines data from the output of other rules on LogicLoop.
+Write your rule using SQLite query syntax.
 You access the results of your other rules as "tables" aliased as

 query_followed by the